muhammedn/Clouds-PHP-technical-task/README.md

 record.
 8. Deactivated customers can’t log in.

-### Bonus:
+### Bonus
-Generate and send a pdf invoice (support Arabic chars) after user registration.
+Generate a pdf invoice (support Arabic chars) after user register and confirm payment.

 ***You can use Laravel Cashier for payment processing.***